rahimbaig28/MLProjects/Bengaluru_House_price_prediction/README.md

+## What is this project about?
+This project focuses on analyzing Bengaluru housing data to predict property prices and understand key factors influencing them.
+The dataset was prepared through cleaning, feature engineering, and removing irrelevant columns and outliers.
+New features like the number of bedrooms (bhk) and price per square foot (price_per_sqft) were added to enhance predictive power.
+After thorough data exploration and visualization, a machine learning model was built to accurately predict housing prices, leveraging the refined dataset to deliver meaningful insights.

 ## Install Required Packages

 Ensure you have Python installed on your system.
 Then, run the following command to install all dependencies specified in the requirements.txt file: